JaneMoujaess/Drum-Kit/README.md

 # Drum-Kit
 This website is a drum simulator that plays drum sounds.
+Check it out on https://janemoujaess.github.io/Drum-Kit/